How distributors can align the right messages with the right customers in the right places.

-“Sales and Marketing Optimization: Developing Competitive Value Propositions in Distribution” is an excellent resource for distributors who want to learn how to communicate more effectively with their customers.
+Many distributors are using email as the primary channel for sending these documents to their customers.
+These emails also represent an opportunity to control messaging via the subject, body, and other attachments that are included.
+The book titled, “Sales and Marketing Optimization: Developing Competitive Value Propositions in Distribution” is an excellent resource for distributors who want to learn how to communicate more effectively with their customers.
 Published by the National Association of Wholesaler-Distributors’ (NAW) Institute for Distribution Excellence, the book suggests that distributors deliver focused messages that are designed to resonate with the various customer groups they serve.

-On that point, the NAW recommends that distributors use Customer Stratification to gain greater insight into their customers.
+The NAW recommends that distributors use Customer Stratification to gain greater insight into their customers.
 Testing the variables of buying power, cost to serve, loyalty and margins, Customer Stratification segments the distributor’s customers into four groups, as follows:

 - Core – customers who are most loyal and profitable

 - Opportunistic – customers who generate good gross margins but are not loyal

 - Marginal – customers who do not provide high revenues or loyalty

 - Service Drain – customers who generate low profits and have a high cost to serve

 Understanding how an individual customer aligns within the Customer Stratification model can empower the distributor to fine-tune its marketing message.
 The products and services that are most relevant to the customer should be emphasized accordingly.